 Not only are these intuitive little devices an efficient way to heat hot water, but they are generally fairly affordable, making them ideal for any home looking to cut costs while still living comfortably.

-How does a hot water diverter work?
+How does a solar diverter work?

-Pros and cons of solar PV diverters
+Pros and cons of solar power diverters

 On the flipside, a solar diverter can be another expense to your solar system and certain diverter models may not be available through all installers.
-They can also add another layer of complexity with your overall solar system setup.
+They can also add another layer of complexity to your solar system setup.
 To recap, check out the main advantages and disadvantages of solar PV diverters below.

 Pros | Cons |